stevehetz/invokedb-examples-angular/README.md

 1. Clone this repo to your local machine
 2. Open up the repo with an editor of your choice
 3. Under `src/` create a file named `invoke-config.json`
-4. Copy/paste the contents from `invoke-config-example.json`
+4. Copy over the contents from `invoke-config-example.json`
 5. Update the api_key value
    1. Your api_key can be found at https://db.invokedb.com/account
 6. Run `npm install`